Clinical

 - Intermittent exotropia (IXT) has also been associated with onset of myopia - 50% of children with IXT are myopic by age 10, and 90% by age 20.6

 It's important to note, though, that intervening in the above disorders for the purposes of delaying or preventing myopia onset is not evidence based - no study has been published to this effect.
-It is worth treating these disorders regardless, especially considering that binocular vision disorders can cause educational delays, asthenopia and headaches in children.28
+It is worth treating these disorders regardless, especially considering that binocular vision disorders can cause educational delays, asthenopia and headaches in children.35

 Plano myopia control contact lenses

-There is no evidence that treating children classified as pre-myopic with myopia control contact lenses are effective in preventing the onset of myopia.
-Contact lenses, by nature, require significant parental intervention, cost and increase the risk of eye infection.
-However in parents whom perhaps have an older child already in contact lenses, potential strong enthusiasm to utilise an effective treatment is understandable.
-When faced with clear progressors (children who have rapidly changed from hyperopic to plano) with strong risk factors in the circumstances of a family keen for treatment, weighing the risk and benefits of contact lens treatment up with the patient and parent should be done clearly and carefully.
-For more information on paediatric contact lens wear, see our blog Contact Lens Safety in Kids.
+When faced with clear progressors (children who have rapidly changed from hyperopic to plano) and strong risk factors in these circumstances of a family keen for treatment, weighing up the risk and benefits of contact lens treatment with the patient and parent should be done clearly and carefully.
+For more information on paediatric contact lens wear, see our article Contact Lens Safety in Kids.

 What to do next for the pre-myope

 If the conversation has already occurred with parents on the identification and risks of pre-myopia, and outdoor activity and myopia control options discussed - and a child does progress to myopia, this makes subsequent myopia control intervention an easier decision for both practitioner and family.
+Where there is opportunity to intervene beforehand to delay myopia onset, though, this is the ideal outcome.
+Intervention could mean firstly discussing the visual environment and reviewing more frequently; through to prescribing one or more of the evidence-based treatments detailed above.

 Meet the Authors: